DKMap-VIS/DKMap/README.md

 ```

 ### Python package
-Download the source code from the latest release version.
+Download the source code from the Python package file.

 #### 🚀Notice
 - Most parameters are loaded automatically from ```config.yaml```.